kyma-project/telemetry-manager/docs/user/03-traces.md

 ### Multiple TracePipeline Support

-Up to 3 TracePipelines at a time are supported at the moment.
+Up to 3 TracePipelines at a time are supported.

 ### System Span Filtering

-System-related spans reported by Istio are filtered out without the opt-out option.
-Here are a few examples of such spans:
+System-related spans reported by Istio are filtered out without the opt-out option, for example:

-- `/healthz` endpoint of a component deployed in the `kyma-system` namespace
-- `/metrics` endpoint of a component deployed in the `kyma-system` namespace
+- Any communication of applications to the Telemetry gateways
-- All outgoing spans reported by Grafana
+- Any communication from the gateways to backends

 ## Troubleshooting

 ### No Spans Arrive at the Backend

-Cause: Incorrect backend endpoint configuration (e.g., using the wrong authentication credentials) or the backend being unreachable.
+Cause: Incorrect backend endpoint configuration (such as using the wrong authentication credentials), or the backend is unreachable.

 Remedy:

-- Check the `telemetry-trace-collector` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.
+1. Check the `telemetry-trace-collector` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.
-- Check if the backend is up and reachable.
+2. Check if the backend is up and reachable.
+3. Fix the errors.

 ### Not All Spans Arrive at the Backend